 Although we’ve mainly reviewed online home staging courses, some people might prefer in-person local home staging courses.
 If this is you, we suggest heading back to Google and searching your area for a more suitable course.

-Budget also plays a big role in which course to choose.
-If $1000 is spare change for you, then you could afford to get one of the higher priced courses, or perhaps even multiple courses.
-But if budget is tight, you’ll be leaning more towards cheaper home staging courses.
+The budget also plays a big role in which course to choose.
+If $1000 is spare change for you, then you could afford to get one of the higher-priced courses, or perhaps even multiple courses.
+But if the budget is tight, you’ll be leaning more towards cheaper home staging courses.

 Lastly, what is your goal?

-Are you wanting the certificate to put on your website, or hang in your office?
-Or are you wanted a deep learning experience covering a wide range of topics.
+Are you wanting the certificate to be put on your website, or hung in your office?
+Or are you wanting a deep learning experience covering a wide range of topics.
 Both of these are valid reasons for taking a home staging course.